rubik-llc/laravel-notification-manager/README.md

     }
 }
 ```

-If you want to convert a notification to a subscribable notification all you have to do is add SubscribaleNotification Contract and implement all methods required, and use SubscribaleNotification trait.
+If you want to convert a notification to a subscribable notification all you have to do is add SubscribaleNotification
+Contract and implement all methods required, and use SubscribaleNotification trait.
+Do not forget to add this notifion
+to your config.
 Your notification should look like:

 ```php
 namespace App\Notifications;